 January 1, 2026, NAIC Valuation Manual

-VM-22 Sections 3.F and 4.D; VM-31 Section 3.F
+VM-22 Section 4.D

 3. Show what changes are needed by providing a red-line version of the original verbiage with deletions and identify the verbiage to be deleted, inserted or changed by providing a red-line (turn on “track changes” in Word®) version of the verbiage.
 (You may do this through an attachment.)